telepresenceio/telepresence/howtos/intercepts.md

   ```
   telepresence intercept hello --namespace myns --port 9000
   ```

-This will intercept a deployment named "hello" and name the intercept "hello-myns".
+This will intercept a Deployment named "hello" and name the intercept "hello-myns".
+In order to remove the intercept, you will need to run `telepresence leave hello-mydns` instead of just `telepresence leave hello`.

 The name of the intercept will be left unchanged if the deployment is specified.